kaush7777777/hybrid/README.md

 ## Project Overview

-This project performs end-to-end and integration testing for a hybrid UI-API system using `pytest` and Playwright.
+This project performs end-to-end and integration testing UI pytest and Playwright.

 ### Prerequisites